ApostuIulian/OtherProjects/README.md

   (Unfinished project)

 # Restaurant Management
-  Application in C# with MySQL for dbms and Windows Form Application for UI
+  Application in C# with MySQL for dbms and Windows Form Application.

 # Assembly TIC TAC TOE